-Certain Plan expenses are paid by the Plan sponsor and are excluded from these financial statements.
-However, the Plan continues to pay and charge participants for certain fees including (a) investment advisory fees, (b) investment management fees, which are incurred to transact investments, and (c) administrative fees to transact new participant loans.
+Participants pay certain fees including (a) investment advisory fees based on participant balances, (b) investment management fees, a flat quarterly fee to transact investments, and (c) administrative fees to transact new participant loans.
+The Plan sponsor also pays certain plan expenses, which are excluded from these financial statements.